If you love hi-fi gear, you won’t love what you’re about to see.

 Nobody can quote you upfront on a job like this.
 Nobody who knows what they are doing would say they don’t need service data or factory support for a repair like this.
 Nobody competent would suggest this job should be straightforward.
 If someone gives you the impression that fixing an amplifier like this is easy, walk away.

-AGAIN: Don’t take your Porsche to the local garage, don’t take your Rolex to a shopping centre watch booth and DON’T take your Gryphon amplifier to Buzztronics.
+AGAIN: Don’t take your Porsche to the local garage, don’t take your Rolex to a shopping centre watch booth and DON’T take your Gryphon amplifier to Buzztronics or Mr RFW.
 EVER.

-There’s obviously more to this story but I lost enough time and money on it, digging around, trying to help the owner, billing him a pittance and receiving little appreciation for it.
-Ultimately, my job is to educate and offer sensible advice.
-It’s more than most are doing and I can’t do much more than that!
+There’s more to this story but I lost enough time and money on it, digging around, trying to help the owner, billing him a pittance and receiving little appreciation for it.
+Ultimately, my job is to educate and offer sensible advice and do the very best technical repair work possible on equipment like this, where it makes sense to do so.
+I can’t do much more than that!

 Case 9 – Pioneer PDS-507 CD player